HOW IT STARTS

 Players in the MJHL who are 18 years old and up, can be traded to other MJHL teams and/or other teams within the Canadian Junior Hockey League (CJHL).

-MJHL teams are only allowed to dress and roster seven twenty-year-olds per game with most teams averaging six or less.
+MJHL teams are only allowed to dress and roster six twenty-year-olds per game with most teams averaging five or less.

 MJHL teams are allowed to dress six import players (American Players) per game.